How To Read OddsCommercial Content | 21+ | T&Cs Apply

 Implied probability = -140 divided by -240

 Implied probability = 0.5833

 So the implied probability of the Bulls winning the game is 0.5833, or 58.33%.
 In this case, the bookmakers see the Bulls as a 58.33% chance of winning the game.

-As the stated earlier, the key to successful betting is to bet only when there is value.
-In our example, we should only bet on either the Bulls or Celtics if we determine that they are a better chance to win the game than what the odds represent.
+As stated earlier, the key to successful betting is to bet only when there is value.
+In our example, we should only bet on either the Bulls or the Lakers if we determine that they are a better chance to win the game than what the odds represent.